Positive $\mathrm{Ric}_2$ curvature on products of spheres and their quotients via intermediate fatness: Submersion metrics

 Eschenburg proved that when $(G,K)$ is a symmetric pair, two linearly independent vectors $x,y\in\mathfrak{g}$ span a zero-curvature plane with respect to $\langle\cdot,\cdot\rangle_t$ if and only if the following is satisfied:

+where the subscripts denote the $\g{k}$ and $\g{p}$-components of a vector.
 In particular, $\langle\cdot,\cdot\rangle_t$ has no more zero-curvature planes than the bi-invariant metric $\langle\cdot,\cdot\rangle$; see \cite[Satz~231]{Es84} or \cite[Lemma 4.2]{Zi07}.
 Recently, the first author and Nance observed that the same conclusion holds for other pairs $K<G$ which are not symmetric but satisfy the following property.

 \begin{definition} Let $G$ be a compact Lie group with bi-invariant metric $\langle\cdot,\cdot\rangle$.
 Let $\g{g}$ be its Lie algebra and $\g{k}\subset\g{g}$ a proper subalgebra.
 We say that the metric $\langle\cdot,\cdot\rangle$ satisfies Property~(P') if for any $x,y\in\g{p}=\g{k}^\perp$ with $[x,y]_\g{k}=0$ it also holds that $[x,y]=0$. \end{definition}